Hurricanes vs. Devils: Betting Trends, Odds, Advanced Stats - NHL Playoffs Second Round Game 1

 Hurricanes Betting Insights

-- The Hurricanes have a 49-25 record when favored on the moneyline this season.
+- The Hurricanes have gone 49-25 when favored on the moneyline this season.

 Hurricanes vs Devils Additional Info